 At no time will the Academy permit a student to be dismissed without a parent/guardian.
 Students are not permitted to walk home or leave with a friend without written parent/guardian permission and approval in the main office.
 Repeated offenses will be turned over to the principal and school social worker for review and follow-up.

-Students in grades K-6 are dismissed from their classroom at 3:45pm.
+Students in grades K-8 are dismissed from their classroom at 4:00 pm.
 Parents are required to follow the parking lot instructions for dismissal.
-Students in kindergarten through 6th grade must be picked up by 4:30pm if not attending afterschool programming.
-Students in grades 7th through 10th are dismissed from their classroom at 2:45pm.
-Students in 7th through 10th grade must be picked up by 3:30pm if not attending afterschool programming.
+All students must be picked up by 4:30.
+Students will not be permitted to walk home without having a Dismissal Approval Form on file in the main office.